paragasu/lua-docx/README.md

 # lua-docx
-Lua library to generate word document from docx template file.
+Simple lua library to replace tags in the docx template file.

 # Usage